reedrosser/doh/README.md

 From the home screen you can search for any company name or stock symbol and see what their average stock price has been over the last month.

+## Roadmap

+Eventually I'd like to add in a flame chart.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.